RobbStarkAustria/mensural_to_mei/README.md

 To generate the image shown from the PDF file supplied, the following command line must be entered in the project directory:

-`python mensural_to_mei.py --source './Rosso - Motteti di gio.PDF' --pages 9`
+`python mensural_to_mei.py --source './Rosso - Motteti di gio.pdf' --pages 9`

 **Note**: Only a smaller model for object recognition and pitch classification is provided for testing.
 The conversion result may differ from the example shown.